jaxlotl/libdogecoin/doc/transaction.md

 #### Essential APIs

-The high level 'essential' API provided by libdogecoin for working with simple transactions revolve around a structure defined as a `working_transaction` which is comprised of an index as an integer meant for retrieval, a dogecoin_tx 'transaction' structure as seen above and finally a UT_hash_handle which stores our working_transaction struct in a hash table (using Troy D. Hansons uthash library: see ./contrib/uthash/uthash.h and visit https://troydhanson.github.io/uthash/ for more information) to allow us to generate multiple transactions per "session":
+The high level 'essential' API provided by libdogecoin for working with simple transactions revolve around a structure defined as a `working_transaction` which is comprised of an index as an integer meant for retrieval, a dogecoin_tx 'transaction' structure as seen above and finally a UT_hash_handle which stores our working_transaction struct in a hash table (using Troy D. Hanson's uthash library: see ./contrib/uthash/uthash.h and visit https://troydhanson.github.io/uthash/ for more information) to allow us to generate multiple transactions per "session":
 ```
 typedef struct working_transaction {
     int index;